zakvarty/data_science_notes/docs/203-data-apis.md

 We've learned a lot about how the internet works.
 Fortunately, a lot of the time we won't have to worry about all of that new information other than for debugging purposes.

 In the best case scenario, a very kind developer has written a "wrapper" function for the API.
-These wrappers are functions in R that will construct the HTML request for you.
+These wrappers are functions in R that will construct the HTTP request for you.
 If you are particularly lucky, the API wrapper will also format the response for you, converting it from XML or JSON back into an R object that is ready for immediate use.

 ## `{geonames}` wrapper